 Trust me, this dreamiest Ramen egg (Ajitsuke Tamago) is not just for ramen!!
 It is absolutely delicious as a side for your braised pork belly (kakuni) or bento lunch box.
 I love preparing the eggs in advance, so my family gets to enjoy the egg dish for extra protein in their meal any day of the week.

-The hiyayakko is usually topped with katsuobushi, green onions, grated ginger and season with a little bit of soy sauce. be creative with toppings and seasonings to enjoy chilled tofu.
-You can create any hiyayakko recipe you like.
-It can also be vegetarian if you omit katsuobushi and use vegetarian condiments like sweet corn, wakame, chopped tomatoes, green onions or wakame.
+This Japanese Chilled Tofu (Hiyayakko) is usually topped with katsuobushi, green onions, grated ginger and season with a little bit of soy sauce.
+But feel free to change up the toppings and seasonings.
+Omit katsuobushi and use sweet corn, wakame, chopped tomatoes, green onions or wakame for the vegetarian or vegan option.
+It makes a nutritious side dish anytime!

-3 Ingredients.
-Teba Shio is so easy to make.
+3 Ingredients – that’s what you need to make some of the best chicken wings!
 The key is to soak the chicken wings in sake for 15 minutes.
 If you like it spicy, sprinkle Shichimi Togarashi (Japanese seven spice).
 After broiling the chicken, the skin gets so crispy and they are addicting and simply amazing!
+Wings as a side dish make your weeknight dinner extra special.

 10. Ham Katsu